Skip to content

 • Preheat the oven to 325°.

-• Remove the veal shanks and add the onions, carrots, celery, and garlic to the pot and sauté for 3 to 4 minutes before mixing in the tomato paste.
+• Remove the veal shanks and add the onions, carrots, celery, and garlic to the pot and sauté for 3 to 4 minutes or until lightly browned.

-• Add the veal shanks back in the pot, submerge them, place a cover of the pot and cook in the oven for 2 to 2 ½ hours or until very tender and easily removes from the bone.
+• Add the veal shanks back into the pot, submerge them, place a cover over the pot, and cook in the oven for 2 to 2 ½ hours in the oven at 325°. or until they are very tender and easily remove from the bone.

-• To Serve: Serve the Osso Bucco and some of the sauce over top risotto or polenta and add the gremolata to the top of the veal shanks.
+• Serve the Osso Buco and some of the sauce over top, and add the gremolata to the top of the veal shanks.
+We used to serve all the vegetables in the braising liquid underneath the osso buco at a restaurant I worked at.

 Notes